KristopherKubicki/argon2_quantum/docs/one-pager.md

 A two-hash migration stores both the classical digest and the quantum-extended version.
 The extra step can later be removed without requiring all users to reset their passwords.

+During rollout, append the quantum digest whenever credentials are updated.
+Verification should gracefully fall back to standard Argon2 hashing if the quantum step cannot run, allowing operation in offline or restricted environments.